PKCubed/OpenChime/INSTALL_INSTRUCTIONS.md

 ## Before you start

 I, the creater of OpenChime, am happy to help you solve any problems you have.
-Email me at peterdooga@gmail.com, or join my discord server, https://discord.gg/ZqP9ERJ.
+Email me at peter@pkcubed.net.

 This project is not released and is not guarenteed to work on every device.